ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 | [![CDN](/images/cdn_icon.png)](cdn.md) |
 -->

-## Disclaimer

-Details provided in this tool are provided best effort and can lag behind product changes.
+Note: Details provided in this tool are provided best effort and can lag behind product changes.
 Refer to IBM Cloud Docs for complete product details.